JFLman/AI-PM-Playground/products/AI-Email-Prioritizer/README.md

 - Suggests actions (e.g., reply, schedule, delegate) based on context.
 - Integrates with calendars for seamless scheduling.
 - Learns from user behavior to improve prioritization.

+## Target Users
+- Executives and managers
+- Remote workers
+- Anyone with a packed inbox

 ## Workflow
 Here’s how the AI Email Prioritizer processes your inbox: